Skip to main content

 Hp Logo

 HP ALM is designed to manage the various phases of the software development life cycle.
-It was earlier known as the HP Quality Center (QC).
 HP QC is a test management tool, while HP ALM is a project management tool.
-From version 11.0, HP QC has been named HP ALM.
+Since version 11.0, HP QC has been named HP ALM.

 Features: